Fterton/tertonMap/README.md

 # tertonMap
-Shell script that use common commands to scan networks (used on Kali)
+Shell script that use common commands to scan networks (used on Kali) Default nmap command used is : nmap -sV -sC "$network"

 ## usage
 Usage: ./tertonMap.sh [options] \